oat-im/pulsenet-udp/CPP-MANUAL.md

 Your upgrades must never break clients unexpectedly.
 Your runtime must be predictable, even under fire.

-This isn’t your university’s C++ class.
+This isn't your university's C++ class.
-This isn’t your hobby project.
+This isn't your hobby project.
 This is Oat Interactive.

 Write like it.

 You are building distributed systems, games, tools, and backends that run in real-time, at scale. **There is no room for confusion, compromise, or convention soup.**

-If someone tells you “C++ can’t do that,” they're wrong.
-If someone tells you “everyone does it this way,” we’re not “everyone.”
+If someone tells you "C++ can't do that," they're wrong.
+If someone tells you "everyone does it this way," we're not "everyone."

 You write tight, minimal, debug-friendly, cross-platform code.
-Or you don’t ship at all.
+Or you don't ship at all.

 ---